A Survey of Knowledge-based Sequential Decision Making under Uncertainty: Introduction

 SDM methods, by themselves, find it difficult to make best use of \emph{commonsense} knowledge that is often available in any given domain.
 This knowledge includes \textit{default} statements that hold in all but a few exceptional circumstances, e.g., ``books are usually in the library but cookbooks are in the kitchen'', but may not necessarily be natural or easy to represent quantitatively (e.g., probabilistically).
 It also includes information about domain objects and their attributes, agent attributes and actions, and rules governing domain dynamics.
 In this paper, we use \textbf{declarative knowledge} to refer to such knowledge represented as relational statements.
 Many methods have been developed for reasoning with declarative knowledge~(\textbf{RDK}), often using logics.
 These methods, by themselves, do not support probabilistic models of uncertainty toward achieving long-term goals, whereas a lot of information available to agents in dynamic domains is represented quantitatively to model the associated uncertainty.

 For many decades, the development of RDK and SDM methods occurred in different communities that did not have a close interaction with each other.
 Sophisticated algorithms have been developed, more so in the last couple of decades, to combine the principles of RDK and SDM.
 However, even these developments have occurred in different communities, e.g., statistical relational AI, logic programming, reinforcement learning, and robotics.
 Also, these algorithms have not always considered the needs of agents in dynamic domains, e.g., reliability and computational efficiency while reasoning with incomplete knowledge.
 As a result, the complementary strengths of RDK and SDM methods have not been fully exploited.
-This paper aims to provide a survey of existing algorithms that facilitate SDM using RDK methods, answering the following question: \begin{displayquote}
+Also, figuring out how best to combine the principles of RDK and SDM remains an open grand challenge in AI, with connections to deep philosophical questions about the representation, manipulation/use, and acquisition of knowledge in humans and machines, and about the broader impacts of such methods.
+This survey paper seeks to stimulate cross-pollination of ideas between the communities working on different aspects of this grand challenge, by highlighting the key achievements and open problems.
+To achieve this objective while keeping the list of related papers manageable, we limit our scope to algorithms that use RDK to facilitate SDM, and focus on the following question: \begin{displayquote}

-\end{displayquote} Many algorithms have been developed to answer this question; we limit our attention in this paper to algorithms developed for an agent making sequential decisions under uncertainty in dynamic domains.
-To explain and illustrate some of the key concepts, we will draw on our own expertise in developing such methods for robotics domains.
-Figure~\ref{fig:overview} provides an overview of the theme of this survey\footnote{This survey is based on a tutorial, titled ``\emph{Knowledge-based Sequential Decision-Making under Uncertainty}'', presented by the authors at the AAAI Conference in 2019.}.
+\end{displayquote} We also limit our attention to algorithms developed for an agent making sequential decisions under uncertainty in dynamic domains.
+Furthermore, to explain the key concepts, we often draw on our expertise in developing such methods for robots.
+Figure~\ref{fig:overview} provides an overview of the survey's theme\footnote{This survey is based on a tutorial, titled ``\emph{Knowledge-based Sequential Decision-Making under Uncertainty}'', presented by the authors at the AAAI Conference in 2019.}.
+We begin by describing some key concepts related to RDK and SDM systems (Section~\ref{sec:background}), followed by the factors we use to characterize the RDK-for-SDM systems (Section~\ref{sec:factors}).
+We then describe some representative RDK-for-SDM systems (Section~\ref{sec:rdkforsdm}) and discuss open problems in the design and use of such systems (Section~\ref{sec:challenges-opportunities}).